zopefoundation/www.zope.org/docs/developer/index.rst

 maintained by the Zope developer community.

-The overview at https://zope3.pov.lt/py3/gha.html lists the supported Python versions and the build status for all Zope Foundation projects.
+The overview at https://zope3.pov.lt/py3/gha.html lists the supported Python versions and the build status for all Zope Foundation projects (the overview is not guaranteed to be complete and accurate).

 .. toctree::
    :maxdepth: 1